tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-apis-v7/bing-images-api-v7-reference.md

 ms.author: scottwhi
 ---

-# Image Search API v7 Beta Reference
+# Image Search API v7 Preview Reference

 > [!NOTE]
-> Beta release of the Image API.
+> Preview release of the Image API.
 All aspects of the API and documentation are subject to change.

 The Image Search API lets you send a search query to Bing and get back a list of relevant images.
 This section provides technical details about the query parameters and headers that you use to request images and the JSON response objects that contain them.
 For examples that show how to make requests, see [Searching the Web for Images](https://docs.microsoft.com/azure/cognitive-services/bing-image-search/searching-the-web).